AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 1. In the list view on the top right, click AEM instance.
 1. In the AEM instance configuration
     * Enter AEM as a Cloud Service author IP/FQN for example `https://author-p17558-e33255-cmstg.adobeaemcloud.com`.
-    * Enter the user and account (for example campaign-remote)
+    * Enter the user and account
     * Enter the password for campaign-remote user which you set in the AEM as a Cloud Service instance (see the procedure above)
     * Select the **Enabled** checkbox
     * Click **Save**.
     >[!NOTE]
     >
     >The AEM Author server IP/FQN must be reachable from the Adobe Campaign Classic server instance.
 Also do not add the backslash character in the AEM Author server IP/FQN.

+Having configured both Adobe Campaign Classic and AEM as a Cloud Service, you can also learn how to create an Adobe Experience Manager Newsletter.